 - Business continuity risks

 - Vendor classification.
-Categorize your suppliers and contractors according to the information of yours that they can access.
+Categorize your suppliers and contractors according to the information that they can access.

 - Network access